Contemporary ballet: Costumes

+Contemporary ballet (without shoes) at the Prix de Lausanne 2010.

 The costumes and footwear differ from any other style of dance as well.
 In contemporary ballet, dancers can be asked to wear pointe shoes, regular ballet shoes, or even no shoes at all.
 The same versatile approach goes for the music, setting, and costumes.
 Contemporary ballet does not require certain standards to be met.
-While it has more guidelines that modern dance, it does not conform to the limits of classical ballet.
+While it has more guidelines than modern dance, it does not conform to the limits of classical ballet.
 Classical ballet requires tutus, pointe shoes and scenery.
 Contemporary ballet uses different types of costumes, ranging from traditional to more modern tunic type versions.

 The music choices may vary as well.
 In classical ballet, most often the choreography is done to classical music.
 In contemporary ballet, the music can range from the traditional classical music to popular music of today.

 Present day

 Today there are many contemporary ballet companies and choreographers all over the world.
 Notable companies include Nederlands Dans Theater, Hubbard Street Dance Chicago, Complexions Contemporary Ballet, and Alonzo King LINES Ballet.
 Likewise, many traditionally "classical" companies also regularly perform contemporary works.
 Most classically trained dancers who may identify as professional ballet dancers are required to be very versatile and able to perform work ranging from classical to neoclassical to contemporary ballet to modern dance.
 They are required to have impeccable ballet technique with a mastery of pointe technique for women, but at the same time, are being asked to be just as comfortable in ballet slippers or bare feet performing the work of modern choreographers such as Paul Taylor or embracing Gaga in the work of Ohad Naharin.

 It is very common for ballet companies to have an official choreographer in residence to create new work—often contemporary—on the company.
-For example, Dwight Rhoden serves as both Artistic Director and the primary choreographer for Complexions Contemporary Ballet.
+For example, Dwight Rhoden serves as both artistic director and the primary choreographer for Complexions Contemporary Ballet.
 As well, many contemporary choreographers are commissioned to go to companies to create new work or a company will pay for the rights to perform already existing work and an official repetiteur will come to stage it.
 Twyla Tharp, as previously mentioned, is a renowned choreographer whose work is widely performed.